The real reason you can’t start

 How long does it take to break a procrastination habit?

-Habit change research by Phillippa Lally at University College London found that new behaviors take an average of 66 days to become automatic, with a range from 18 to 254 days depending on complexity [9].
+Habit change research by Phillippa Lally at University College London found that new behaviors take a median of 66 days to become automatic, with a range from 18 to 254 days depending on complexity [9].
 Breaking a procrastination pattern likely falls on the longer end of that range because it involves replacing an avoidance response with an approach behavior across varied contexts.
 Consistent application of matched strategies over 8-12 weeks is a reasonable starting expectation.

 References